JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

 ### Video Downloader
 1. Launch the application
 2. Paste your video URL
-3. Select download location
+3. Select the output directory.
+4. Select Video Quality: Choose your desired video quality.
-4. Wait for completion
+5. Wait for completions
+6. (Playlist option) Repeat step 4 and 5.

 ## 🐛 Known Issues
 - After watching all videos, use **RTWV** (Reset Tracked Watched Videos) and press **Next** or **Play/Pause** to restart playback
-- **Video Downloader** may not always download the best qualities for some videos.

 ## 📄 License
 This project is MIT licensed - see the [LICENSE](LICENSE) file for details